Schottky-Invariant $p$-Adic Diffusion Operators: Spectrum

-and is invariant under the action of $\Gamma$, but there is a dependence on the choice of a good fundamental domain modulo $\Gamma$-equivalence, which likely leads to different spectra for different such choices.
+The eigenvalue of $\psi_{B,j}$ is invariant under the action of $\Gamma$, but there is a dependence on the choice of a good fundamental domain modulo $\Gamma$-equivalence, which likely leads to different spectra for different such choices.
 Anyway, if $\phi\colon F\to\tilde{F}$ is a bianalytic map between two fundamental domains, then

 and

 where $\omega$ on $\tilde{F}$ takes the form:

 for some holomorphic function $f\colon F\to K$.
 This leads to